EnergySys and AWS: Transforming Energy with SaaS

 Where is EnergySys going?

-As EnergySys onboards more clients, it continues to focus on the scalability and security of its software, using serverless solutions from AWS to extend the platform’s capabilities.
+As EnergySys onboards more clients, it continues to focus on the scalability and security of its software.
+This involves using serverless solutions from AWS to extend the platform’s capabilities.

 See some of our other posts